GregShiner/ocaml_borrow_checker/README.md

 (Func Arg)
 ```

-The first is interping the `Func` which is being applied.
+The first is interpreting the `Func` which is being applied.
 If `Func` does not return a `Closure` then a "Not a function" error is thrown.

-Then `Arg` is interped, it is the value mapped to the symbol inside the Closure.
+Then `Arg` is interpreting, it is the value mapped to the symbol inside the Closure.
 The mapping of the value inside the environment of the closure is done via a helper function `move_symbol`.
 It checks if `Arg` is a symbol, and if its value is a  `Value.Box` inside the current environment.
 If it is, it will change that symbol to a `Moved` value.
 Then the `Arg` is mapped to the symbol inside the environment of `Closure`.

-Finally, the body of the `Func` is interped with the new binding, and before its value is returned, a clean up operation will occur.
+Finally, the body of the `Func` is interpreted with the new binding, and before its value is returned, a clean up operation will occur.
 This will check whether the return value is a `Value.Box` and if it is the same `Value.Box` as the `Arg`.
 If it is not then it removes the value inside store.

 ### Exp.If

-Interp the condition and if it is true then return the interped value of left handside, otherwise return the interped value of right handside.
+Interpret the condition and if it is true then return the interpreted value of left hand-side, otherwise return the interpreted value of right hand-side.

 ### Exp.Begin

-Fold left is used to interpret the list of expressions, with the same environment, which allow for mutation of the environment to be shared across all interp calls within the `Begin`.
+Fold left is used to interpret the list of expressions, with the same environment, which allow for mutation of the environment to be shared across all interpret calls within the `Begin`.

-Mutation of environment is needed for checking when a value is moved and to prevent its useage.
+Mutation of environment is needed for checking when a value is moved and to prevent its usage.

 ### Exp.Box

-Return a `Value.Box` with the location in store that is mapped to the interped value.
+Return a `Value.Box` with the location in store that is mapped to the interpreted value.
 To determine the location to store the value at, it will do a linear search across the store to find the next available location in the store by integer.

 ### Exp.Unbox

-Return the value inside store that `Value.Box` pointed to, throw error if theres nothing at the location.
+Return the value inside store that `Value.Box` pointed to, throw error if there's nothing at the location.

 ### Exp.Ref